 There are two types of debtors classified according to the duration of the debt owned; Short term Debtors and Long term Debtors.

-- Long Term Debtor: Those debtors where the debt is due after one year comes under long term debtor.
-These are recorded under long term receivables under the head long term assets in the Balance sheet.
+- Long-Term Debtor: Those debtors where debt is due after one year comes under long-term debtor.
+These are recorded under long-term receivables under the head of long-term assets in the Balance sheet.